snk11/corewar/README.md

 ```
 There are 2 applications:
-- the first is an application wich put a file writted in speudo asm code to a binary file.
+- the first is an application wich put a file written in speudo asm code to a binary file.
 - the second is a Virtual Machine wich execute the  programs received in argument, and it can tell which programs have won the corewar.
 To win the corewar, a program have to call a certain fonction knew by the VM and it have to call it last.